 Adding and Removing Memory

-If you want to expand the functionality of your computer, you can increase the amount of memory by installing optional memory modules.
+If you want to expand the functionality of your computer, you can increase the amount of memory by replacing the installed memory module.
 Before you upgrade your computer's memory, read the notes and procedures in the following pages.